kiran-sumant/ObsidianKM/Academic/Literature Notes/Biological functions of fucose in mammals.md

 # Fucose analogs

-*FUT10 and 11 not mentioned, blocked and unfollowed*
+*FUT10 and 11 not discussed in this one, blocked and unfollowed*

 ## Related Links